ngatia-nancy/alx-low_level_programming/0x0B-malloc_free/README.md

   3. 3-alloc_grid.c -a function that returns a pointer to a 2 dimensional array of integers.
   4. 4-free_grid.c -a function that frees a 2 dimensional grid previously created by your alloc_grid function.
   5. 100-argstostr.c -a function that concatenates all the arguments of your program.
+  6. 101-strtow.c -a function that splits a string into words.